aasm/aasm/README.md

 is finished.

 AASM will also initialize `LogRunTime` and run the `call` method for you after the transition from `running` to `finished` in the example above.
 You can pass arguments to the class by defining an initialize method on it, like this:

+Note that Procs are executed in the context of a record, it means that you don't need to expect the record as an argument, just call the methods you need.

 ```ruby
 class LogRunTime